The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 Eventually, you'll encounter a barrier obstructing your path to the coveted treasure.
 ### Communication
-If feasible, taking your way through problems is typically the safest approach.
+If feasible, talking your way through problems is typically the safest approach.
 Utilize dialogue as a tool to extract information from NPCs, understand mutual assistance opportunities, and potentially identify vulnerabilities in case situations take a turn for the worse.
 ### Stealth
 If diplomacy falls short, opting for stealth or alternative methods to bypass obstacles becomes a prudent secondary strategy.
 This may involve diverting attention, pilfering a key, or revisiting the challenge later.
 With careful planning, drawing your sword might not even be necessary.
 ### Combat